andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 * Skip cursor-rest jump if cursor hasn't moved (unfortunate fix)
 * add to jumplist on updatetime and ex-command (;/:)
 * camelCaseMotion use `,` leader e.g. `v2i,w`, `vi,e`, `v,b,b,b`
-* go to insert start at InsertLeave, save insert end to jumplist
+* go to insert start at InsertLeave (deactivated now), save insert end to jumplist
 * `,ti` to insert type hole to get the type of a do bind. `,tu` to undo
 * intero neovim custom functions e.g. `InsertEvalExpressionRes` are now in forked repo